Low lying zeros of Rankin-Selberg $L$-functions: Products of Kloosterman sums

 If $\chi$ is a non-principal Dirichlet character modulo $N$, we have that

-\end{lemma} \begin{rem} When $\chi_0$ is principal and $n_1 - n_2 \equiv 0 (N)$, we have that $S(n_1, a; N) = S(n_2, a;N)$ so that all the terms in \eqref{eq: K sum def} are positive.
-In the other cases when $\chi_0$ is principal, the sign of the Kloosterman sum changes, which leads to better than square root cancellation.
+\end{lemma} \begin{rem} When $\chi_0$ is principal and $n_1 - n_2 \equiv 0 (N)$, we have that $S(n_1, a; N) = S(n_2, a;N)$ so that all the terms in \eqref{eq: K sum def} are positive (Kloosterman sums are real numbers for any integer arguments).
+In the other cases when $\chi_0$ is principal, the sign of the product of Kloosterman sums changes, which leads to better than square root cancellation.
 When $\chi$ is non-principal, the sum \eqref{eq: Kloost non prince} exhibits square root cancellation. \end{rem} \begin{proof}

 Expanding the Kloosterman sums and rearranging gives

 Since $N$ is prime, we have that

 so we can write